mohabouje/WinToast/README.md

 Windows allows the configuration of the default behavior of a toast notification.
 This can be done in the *Ease of Access* configuration by modifying the *Other options* tab.

-The system configuration helps you to define how long you want notifications to appear for (5 seconds to 5 minutes) as turning on visual notifications for sound.
+The system configuration helps you to define how long you want notifications to appear for (5 seconds to 5 minutes) as well as turning on visual notifications for sound.

 ![Ease of Access configuration](https://camo.githubusercontent.com/56c8edd1a7a4a43be07ba211d9d828478fdbad39/68747470733a2f2f7777772e686f77746f6765656b2e636f6d2f77702d636f6e74656e742f75706c6f6164732f323031362f30332f656173655f6f665f6163636573732e706e67)